 Incomplete or evolving specification

 The design and specification of a programming language involves considerations that are very different from the use of the language in programming.
 Language specifiers often require compatibility with older versions of the language to be maintained, even to the extent of retaining inherently vulnerable features.
-Also, the full implications of new or complex features are not completely known, especially when used in combination with other existing features or features retained for compatibility reasons.
+Also, the full implications of new or complex features are sometimes difficult to specify, especially when used in combination with other features.

 Undefined behaviour

 It is simply not possible for the specifier of a programming language to describe every possible behaviour.
 For example, the result of using a variable to which no value has been assigned is left undefined by many languages.
-In a case where a variable has been left without a value, a program that accesses that variable can do anything, including crashing with no diagnostic or executing with wrong data, leading to incorrect results with potentially dangerous consequences.
+In a case where a variable has been left without a value, a program can do anything, including crashing with no diagnostic or executing with wrong data, leading to incorrect results.

 Unspecified behaviour